-It’s becoming increasingly more common for the medical profession to incorporate massage therapy into a patient’s treatment plan, and is often prescribed by a doctor.
-This prescribed massage, referred to as a medical massage, is often prescribed by a physician and performed by a specialized therapist after an accident or chronic pain injury.
+It’s getting more and more widespread for the medical profession to include massage therapy into a patient’s treatment strategy, and is typically prescribed by a doctor.
+This prescribed massage, known as a medical massage, is often prescribed by a physician and performed by a specialized therapist after an accident or chronic pain injury.

 Who performs a medical massage?

-A massage therapist must be a certified medical massage therapist in order to receive referrals from doctors or work in a hospital.
-To become certified, therapists must undergo between 300 – 500 hours of training.
+A massage therapist has to be a certified medical massage therapist in order to get referrals from doctors or work in a hospital.
+To receive certification, therapists must undergo between 300 – 500 hours of training.

-Most massage school courses include an obligatory internship or externship in medical massage therapy.
+The majority of massage school courses incorporate an obligatory internship or externship in medical massage therapy.
 This gives them practical experience before a therapist sits for the national massage examination.

-Training for a medical massage certification includes these modalities:
+Training for a medical massage certification includes the following modalities:

 What types of injuries can be helped by a medical massage?

-To see if a medical massage will work for your condition, we recommend seeking the advice of a medical professional.
+To find out whether a medical massage will work for your condition, we suggest getting the advice of a medical professional.

 Do you need a referral for a medical massage?

-No. However, insurance companies may cover massage therapy sessions if prescribed by a physician as part of a treatment plan.
+No. Nevertheless, insurance companies may cover massage therapy sessions if prescribed by a physician as part of a treatment plan.

 Leave your questions here